j-brady/peakipy/README.md

 1. Add function to read_peaklist.py that allows output to FuDA format parameter file

-2. Add flag to define lineshapes

-3. starting amplitude is not close to fitted amplitude need to sort this out
+2. starting amplitude is not close to fitted amplitude need to sort this out

+3. add flag to include vclist to output dataframe

+4. output lw as sigma_g for Gaussian model